Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 <img class="common_img" src="../_static/media/chapter_9/section_12/media/image17.jpeg"   />

-Create a MinimalParam class, declare a string parameter "my_parameter" in the constructor, and create a timer with a 1-second interval.
+Create a MinimalParam class, declare a string parameter "**my_parameter**" in the constructor, and create a timer with a 1-second interval.
 The timer callback function is called every 1 second.
 Inside the callback, it first retrieves the current value of the parameter, then prints a log, creates a new parameter object, sets a new value, and finally calls the set_parameters function to modify the parameter value in the parameter server.

 * **Main Function**